 To Sum Up – Trackman Space Requirements

-Trackman space requirements are larger than those for some competitor launch monitors.
+Trackman space requirements are larger than those for some competitor launch monitors, though are getting less demanding with frequent firmware upgrades.
 Both Trackman 4 and Trackman 3e are amazing launch monitors, with incredible amounts of data, unparalleled accuracy, and portability.
 However, to use them indoors you need enough space.

 Setting up the Trackman outdoors or at the driving range is a viable option if you can’t get it up and running indoors.
 There you just need room to let the ball fly and a few meters behind you to position the radar system effectively.